openshift/openshift-origin-design/web-console/Storage/OCS/OCS _Installation_Workflow.md

     * Note: not applicable for VMware currently and not applicable for baremetal
 * Use existing nodes -- uses existing OCP nodes and existing storage devices/volumes (in AWS and VMware, and for baremetal), which Admin has to select

+Same flow will be available by clicking on the OCS tab and "Create new" button.

 ## For AWS or Cloud Deployments (IPI and UPI)
 * “Create New Nodes” (IPI) option: